- Outlook for the near future:

 1. REST API for import from Linux/Unix systems as well as self‑service upload of legacy mails

-2. Journaling Mailbox for M365/Exchange Online
+2. Journaling mailbox for M365/Exchange Online

-3. SMTP Import
+3. SMTP import

 - 1. REST API for import from Linux/Unix systems